 Test Optimized CPM, bidding on actions.
-Once enough installs occur, then CPA bidding will be available, and it’s one of the most effective for driving cost efficient.
+Once enough historic installs occur, then CPA bidding will be available, and it’s one of the most cost effective bid types for installs.

 The release of dedicated app campaigns have armed advertisers with a lot more flexibility and optimization tools when promoting an app.
 As mobile usage continues to increase, app ad budgets will also grow.